CyCoreSystems/asterisk-config/README.md

 kubernetes cluster which you can control to supply the public and private IP addresses for the Asterisk Pod.

+It is strongly recommended to set the `CLOUD` environment variable to match your environment.
+The valid options are:

+  - `aws` Amazon Web Services
+  - `azure` Microsoft Azure
+  - `digitalocean` or `do` Digital Ocean
+  - `gcp` Google Cloud Platform

+set to one of:

 Asterisk Config offers varying levels of configuration complexity, allowing you to easily just get your Asterisk system off the ground or to build a fully-templated configuration set.